lcastri/lcastri.github.io/about.md

 <h2>Research</h2>
 <p>
 I am currently involved in the European H2020 <a class="ext_link" href="https://darko-project.eu/">DARKO</a> project.
-The goal of my research is to make robots able to learn the effect of their behaviours by observing how humans react to the robot’s actions.
-Pratically, I am working with Causal discovery and reasoning in Human Robot Spatial Interaction (HRSI).
+My research focuses in Causal Inference applied to Human-Robot Spatial Interaction (HRSI).
+In more detail, my research aims to enable robots to learn the effects of their behaviors by observing how humans react to the robot’s actions and enhancing the quality of the interaction by exploiting the acquired causal knowledge.
 </p>